-All data used in this study is published in an open access project-specific database with a separate DOI https://doi.org/10.5880/fidgeo.2021.009.
-The specific data of this publication is available upon request from the corresponding author (S. Doetterl)
+Data availability.
+All data used in this study are published in an open-access project-specific database with a separate DOI (https://doi.org/10.5880/fidgeo.2021.009, Doetterl et al., 2021b).
+The specific data of this publication are available upon request from the corresponding author (Sebastian Doetterl).